grahamvickers/sportchek_cms/README.md

 # SportChek Custom CMS

-This project was made for the purpose of creating a mockup ecommerce store of SportChek and then create a fully functional custom CMS where new products can be updated and removed, as well as adding and removing users from the admin list.
+This project was made for the purpose of creating a mockup ecommerce store of SportChek and then create a fully functional custom CMS where new products can be upploaded, updated and removed.

 ## Getting Started